 - 24-hour urine sample to measure cortisol and creatinine levels

-- Blood tests to check ACTH, cortisol, and potassium levels
+- Blood tests to check ACTH (adrenocorticotropic hormone), cortisol, and potassium levels

 - Dexamethasone suppression test